PHT-Medic/documentation/docs/cord_demo/cord_demo.md

 #### Step 3.3 - Code submission
 Upload your analysis code within the UI and select the entrypoint (script to be executed at stations if multiple files are submitted).
 The hash of the uploaded files and query needs to be signed by using the Offline Tool with your private key.
 The next steps guide you through the submission.

 1. Login to the UI
-2. Create a new train
-3. Select the CORD Demo in the desired programming language for your proposal
+2. Create a new train.
+Select the proposal based on your desired programming language.
+3. Keep the default Demo master image of the train unchanged, if you submit provided example code.
 <br/><br/>
    ![submission 1](../images/demo/submission_1.png)
 <br/><br/>